KKR to take Envision private for $5.57 billion in healthcare push

 As of March 31, KKR had $176 billion in assets under management.
 It held $1.88 billion in cash and cash equivalents, according to its latest earnings report.

-In the healthcare industry, Envision’s buyout is the latest in a spate of mergers and acquisitions activity among physician networks, a business that has struggled in recent years to adapt to changes in how U.S. health insurers reimburse providers.
+The Envision deal is the latest in a spate of mergers and acquisitions among physician networks, a business that has struggled in recent years to adapt to changes in how U.S. health insurers reimburse providers.

+UnitedHealth Group Inc’s (UNH.N) OptumCare had also expressed interest in the company, Leerink analyst Ana Gupte wrote in a note.

+“We see the arms race for ambulatory care delivery continuing and likely to remain a strategic focus for OptumCare, HCA ... as well as not-for-profit hospital and health systems, and private equity,” Gupte said.

 Ryan Daniels, an analyst with William Blair, said the purchase price was a fair multiple for Envision given a number of headwinds facing the industry.
-Daniels also cut the rating on Envision to “market perform”, citing little to no possibility of other bidders emerging.
+Daniels also said there was little to no possibility of other bidders emerging.

 Reuters reported the deal on Sunday, citing a source.
 The deal is expected to close in the fourth quarter.